ddmitov/perl-executing-browser/doc/CONSTANTS.md

 --------------------------------------------------------------------------------

 ## Hard Coded Files and Folders

+All names of PEB hard coded files and folders are case-sensitive!

 * **Perl interpreter:**
   PEB expects to find a Perl interpreter in the ``{PEB_binary_directory}/perl/bin`` folder.
   The Perl interpreter must be named ``perl`` on Linux and Mac machines and ``wperl.exe`` on Windows machines.
   If Perl interpreter is not found in the above location, PEB will use the first Perl interpreter on PATH.

 * **Resources directory:**
-  Resources directory must contain the ``application`` subdirectory containing all Perl application files.
+  Resources directory must contain the ``application`` subdirectory with all necessary application files.
   ``data`` and ``logs`` subdirectories are optional, as well as the application icon file - ``app.png``.

   The resources directory path is: